- Who We Are

 Each webinar is accredited for an hour of Continuing Nursing or Continuing Medical Education.
 Complete all 7 webinars and you will receive a Certificate of Expertise in Migration Health as well as 7 full hours of free continuing education.

-This live series activity, Clinical Orientation to Migration Health, from February 13, 2013 - August 15, 2013, has been reviewed and is acceptable for up to 7 Prescribed credits by the American Academy of Family Physicians.
+This series, Clinical Orientation to Migration Health, which took place February 13, 2013 - August 15, 2013, is acceptable for up to 7 Prescribed credits by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 To receive CME* or CNE credit after viewing any of these webinars you must do the following: